Lee1090/EasyXNoteDataAccessAPI/README.md

 # EasyXNoteDataAccessAPI
- An API designed to provide a database access interface for applications.
+ An API designed to provide the EasyXNote database access interface for applications.